Blog

 Hydrogen peroxide is a mild antiseptic known for its oxidizing properties, which make it useful for cleaning and disinfecting cuts.
-It’s praised for being an environmentally-friendly and non-toxic household cleaner.
+It’s praised for being an environmentally friendly and non-toxic household cleaner.

 Hydrogen peroxide can break down organic substances like hair due to its oxidizing properties, making it an effective treatment for hair clogs in drains.
 However, its effectiveness can vary depending on the concentration of the peroxide and the extent of the clog.